vdespa/PHPWord-Joomla-Library/README.md

 PHPWord Joomla!
 Library
 =======================

 PHPWord Library for Joomla!
-2.5. &amp; 3.1.
+2.5. &amp; 3.x

 If you already know PHPWord, than this is a library package to be used in Joomla!

 Version
 -------

 * The current Joomla!
-Library is using PHPWord 0.6.3
+Library is using PHPWord 0.13.0 (master) EXPERIMENTAL

 Download
 -------